corefan/xenko-docs/manual/virtual-reality/overlays.md

-# Overlays
+# UI overlays

-In VR games, it's often useful to display elements such as user interfaces as **overlays** in the player view.
+In VR games, it's often useful to display elements such as user interfaces as **overlays** that appear to float in the player view instead of a traditional UI.
 To do this, render the UI to a texture.

 ## Set up a VR overlay in the graphics compositor